SaphireFalcon/real_career/README.md

 ### ScanSat configuration

 The default settings are mostly oke.
-They disable stock scanning and require the more advances ScanSat settings.
+They disable stock scanning and require the more advanced ScanSat settings.
 Disabling "resource biome lock" will make it a bit more challenging as landing in the right spot is more important.
 It is possible to go completely without this mod, I just never tried that.

 ## Known issues

-- The 0.625m fairing trusses don't allign with the attached part.
+- Timer count down:
-- CP1.8.2 sometimes the timer of one of the satellites doesn't count down anymore.
+  In CP1.8.2 (and others) sometimes the timer of one of the satellites doesn't count down anymore.
 This seems to be an issue in how KSP visualizes the timer in the contract, it does count down.
 Change the focus to that satellite and wait for the other timers to finish.
 Suddenly also the other timer is finished and the contract completed.